UO-CIS211/grader/README.md

 # Grader script for Python coding exams in Canvas

 This script is designed to test and excerpt a batch of Python programs downloaded from Canvas.
-It was designed initially for exams in CIS 211 at U. Oregon in winter and spring 2020, but might be adapted for other coursework in computer science.
+It was designed initially for exams in CIS 211 at U. Oregon in winter and spring 2020, later adapted for CS 210 at UO, but might be adapted for other coursework in computer science.

 The current version of `grader.py` is specific to Python version 3 and the `unittest` testing framework.